TheRosettaFoundation/SOLAS-Match/README.md

 # Release Notes

+## Version 20.3

+- Added new scheme of entitlements for NGO organizations.

 ## Version 20.2

 - Added new task page to replace task view which guides the linguist though the process.